Skip to main content

 Automating translation with CLI

-Manage your translations programmatically using SuprSend’s Command Line Interface.
-Pull, push, and sync translation files with your local environment.
-For detailed CLI commands and workflows, see our CLI translations documentation.
+Manage your translations programmatically using SuprSend’s CLI.
+For CLI commands and workflows, see the CLI translations overview.

 Translation Management APIs